HosnaJabbari/Knotty/Sparse_CCJ/README.md

 ./configure SIMFOLD_HOME=<path to Simfold library>
 make
 ```
 where \<path to Simfold library> is where Simfold was installed.
-The default is /usr/local.
+The default path is /usr/local.
 If you did not specify a custom prefix when installing Simfold, use /usr/local.

 Example:
 ```